hicksjoseph/CloudCoreo/pages/conceptdocs/extrastuff.md

 ### Stack Variables
 Stack variables are set during runtime and can be used to access various values created during the stack creation/update runtime.
 Access STACK variables using `STACK::`.

+### Variable examples
+Example: "Which alerts would you like to check for?
+Default is all RDS alerts."

+Default Descriptions:
+*ALLOW_EMPTY: "Would you like to receive empty reports?
+Options - true / false.
+Default is false."

+*SEND_ON: "Send reports always or only when there is a change?
+Options - always / change.
+Default is change."

+*RECIPIENT: "Enter the email address(es) that will receive notifications.
+If more than one, separate each with a comma."

+*ROLLUP_REPORT:
+"Would you like to send a rollup [[service]] report?
+This is a short email that summarizes the number of checks performed and the number of violations found.
+Options - notify / nothing.
+Default is nothing."

+*HTML_REPORT: "Would you like to send a full [[service]] report?
+This is an email that details any violations found and includes a list of the violating cloud objects.
+Options - notify / nothing.
+Default is notify."

+*OWNER_TAG: "Enter an AWS tag whose value is an email address of the owner of the [[service]] object.
+(Optional)"